legendu-net/blog/misc/content/2018-12-20-gradle-tips.markdown

 ## Install & Upgrade Gradle

-You can use the following command to install the latest version of gradle on Ubuntu.
+The latest version of gradle can be installed via PPA on Ubuntu.

     :::bash
     sudo add-apt-repository ppa:cwchien/gradle
     sudo apt-get update
-    sudo apt upgrade gradle

-You can use the following command to install Gradle on Mac.
+And gradle can be upgraded using the following command.

     :::bash
+    sudo apt-get upgrade gradle

+The latest version of Gradle can be installed using Homebrew on Mac.

+    :::bash
     brew install gradle

+And gradle can be upgraded using the following command.

+    :::bash
     brew upgrade gradle

 ## Tricks and Traps